Death and funeral of Francisco Franco

-Francisco Franco, the dictator of Spain, died on 20 November 1975 from heart failure, at the age of 82.
+Francisco Franco, the dictator of Spain, died on 20 November 1975 at the age of 82.
 His designated successor, Prince Juan Carlos de Borbón, was proclaimed King Juan Carlos I on 22 November.
+The following day, Franco was buried at the Valley of the Fallen.
 Juan Carlos later led the Spanish transition to democracy.

-Franco was buried at the Valley of the Fallen on 23 November.
-In 2019, his remains were exhumed and reburied at the Mingorrubio Cemetery.

 Illness

-On 19 July 1974, the ageing Franco fell ill from various health problems, and Juan Carlos took over as acting head of state.
+On 19 July 1974, the aging Franco fell ill from various health problems, and Juan Carlos took over as acting head of state.
 Franco recovered and on 2 September resumed his duties as head of state.
 The following year, he fell ill again, afflicted with further health problems, including a long battle with Parkinson's disease.
 Franco's last public appearance was on 1 October 1975 when, despite his gaunt and frail appearance, he gave a speech to crowds from the balcony at the Royal Palace of Madrid, warning the people that there was a "Masonic, Leftist and Communist conspiracy against Spain".
 On 30 October, as his illness intensified, Franco permanently transferred his duties to Juan Carlos.

+The medical team tending him was headed by his son-in-law, Dr. Cristóbal Martínez-Bordiú.

 On 3 November, Franco fell into a coma due to gastrointestinal bleeding.
 He was transferred to the La Paz hospital four days later, where he underwent several operations resulting in the removal of most of his stomach.
 As a result of the perforations made during his treatment, he contracted acute peritonitis, which led to multiple organ failure.
 By 19 November, he was clinically dead, and his family eventually agreed to disconnect his life support machines.

+Meanwhile, on 6 November, roughly 350,000 Moroccan unarmed civilians crossed into the disputed Spanish colony of Spanish Sahara under the auspices of king Hassan II of Morocco.
+Spanish troops were ordered not to fight them and to clear land mines protecting the border to avoid bloodshed.
+On 14 November, the government led by prince Juan Carlos and premier Carlos Arias Navarro agreed to cede the colony to Morocco and Mauritania by the Madrid Accords, without considering the opinion of native Sahrawis.